wavey-ai/mel-spec/README.md

 gaps that are suitable for cutting - to allow passing new spectrograms to the model in near real-time.

-It's particualrly good at separating speech activity - this is important, because anything resembling white noise is hallucinogenic to Whisper.
+It's particularly good at separating speech activity - this is important, because anything resembling white noise is hallucinogenic to Whisper.
 The Voice Activity Detector module therefore drops frames that look to be gaps in speech.

 This is still not perfect and definitely a downside of stream processing, at least with Whisper.
-However, pre-processing audio as spectrograms should be more robust than pre-processing raw audio - with raw audio it's necessary to look for attack transients to find boundaries, but it's not easy to tell if enegry changes are voice or something else.
+However, pre-processing audio as spectrograms should be more robust than pre-processing raw audio - with raw audio it's necessary to look for attack transients to find boundaries, but it's not easy to tell if energy changes are voice or something else.
 Mel spectrograms already provide a distinctive "voice" signature.